fadi426/Intersection-Simulator/README.md

-# Intersection-simulator
+# Intersection-Simulator
-Simulator for the intersection project SDM
+Simulator for the intersectin project SDM